-Lawrence N. Lavine, Charles C. Townsend and Robert H. Mundheim served as the members of our Compensation Committee in 2013.
-Mr. Lavine resigned in December 2013.
-Effective February 14, 2014, Oakleigh Thorne became a member of our Compensation Committee.
+Robert L. Crandall, Robert H. Mundheim, Oakleigh Thorne and Charles C. Townsend served as the members of our Compensation Committee in 2014.
+Oakleigh Thorne became a member of our Compensation Committee effective February 14, 2014, and Robert L. Crandall became a member of our Compensation Committee effective May 29, 2014.
 None of the members of our Compensation Committee is an officer or employee of our Company.
 None of our executive officers serve, or in the past year have served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board of directors or Compensation Committee.
 Certain current and former members of our Compensation Committee (and/or certain entities affiliated with certain members) are parties to the registration rights agreement described under "Directors, Executive Officers and Corporate Governance-Related Person Transactions."
 None of the Compensation Committee members has served as an officer or employee of the Company, and none of the Company's executive officers has served as a member of a compensation committee or board of directors of any other entity that has an executive officer serving as member of the Company's board.